jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * All Packer build scripts, preseed/kickstarts, and provisioner shell scripts needed to run and build this application.
 * Include all Vagrant files needed to start the Vagrant box
 * To blackboard submit the URL to your GitHub repo as well as a URL to the video recording (preferably uploaded to your Google Drive account)

+I recommend using the [OBS Studio project](https://obsproject.com/ "OBS Studio Project") for screen capture.
+It is a cross platform OpenSource solution used for major podcast production, but is simple enough that can be used for screen recordings.
+Deliver the Recording format using your school Google Drive account and enable access for me to retrieve it.

 ### Points breakdown